NNBnh/orml/README.md

 ### 📜 1.
 HTML power

-ORML is basically HTML under the hood.
+ORML is basically HTML5 under the hood.
 So every syntaxes, every elements, every rulesets of HTML will be applied to ORML but with some changes declared below.

 ####  1.1. 📏 Syntax